dd32/td-gh-ex/readme.txt

 	Changelog
 -----------------------------------------------------------------------------

+Version 1.0.7
+- Fixed:   Blog posts now allow for custom date format to be used.
+Picks up fromat from Settings -> General.
+- Updated: Language file updated to include new translatable strings added in v1.6.0.

 Version 1.0.6
 - Fixed:   Sanitization of Site Title and Site Description in theme options panel changed to allow non-english alphabet charachters.